nathbooth/ansible-junos-evpn-vxlan/roles/generate-tenant-vars/readme.txt

 This role will accept north interfaces configured in 2 ways in the 'group_vars/all/tenants.yaml' file, it is possible to have a mix of both styles:

-1) This results in the same IP address added in interfaces & BGP sessions upstream on the spines to e.g. to 21CN
+1) This results in the same IP address added in interfaces & BGP sessions upstream on the spines
 north_if:
   - vlan_id: 2002
     local_ip: 10.255.1.0/31